skip to content

 Biography

-I am a second-year PhD student in the Phonetics Laboratory at the University of Cambridge, under the supervision of Prof Brechtje Post and Prof John Williams.
+I am a third-year PhD student in the Phonetics Laboratory at the University of Cambridge, under the supervision of Prof Brechtje Post and Prof John Williams.
 My research centres on the implicit learning of tonal phonology and connectionist modelling.
 Prior to embarking on my doctoral study, I obtained an MPhil degree in Theoretical and Applied Linguistics from the University of Cambridge (supervised by Prof Brechtje Post).
 My MPhil dissertation delved into the implicit learning of tone-segment associations.
 I also hold a Bachelor of Arts degree in English from Beijing Foreign Studies University (supervised by Dr Ting Zou).
 My BA thesis looked in the implicit learning of Tianjin Mandarin tone sandhi patterns by Beijing Mandarin speakers.
 Additionally, I bring valuable experience from the Text-to-Speech (TTS) industry to my academic pursuits.

 Research